Blazam-App/docs.blazam.org/docsource/admin/settings/application.md

 !!! info

 	Only available when running Blazam as a service.
 Use IIS Manager to control SSL when running under IIS.
+For nginx or Apache, configure SSL via their respective hosting settings or by utilizing this settings.

 Upload an SSL certificate with private key to use for encryption